Non-stationary Online Learning with Memory and Non-stochastic Control: Conclusion

 \section{Conclusion}

-In this paper, we investigate the dynamic policy regret of online convex optimization with memory and online non-stochastic control.
-For OCO with memory, we propose the \textsc{Scream} algorithm and prove an optimal $\O(\sqrt{T(1+P_T)})$ dynamic policy regret, where $P_T$ is the path-length of comparators that reflects the environmental non-stationarity.
-Our approach admits a structure of meta-expert aggregation to deal with the unknown environments, and introduces a novel meta-expert decomposition via switching-cost regularized surrogate loss to algorithmically address the tension between dynamic regret and switching cost.
+This paper investigates the dynamic policy regret of online convex optimization with memory and online non-stochastic control.
+For OCO with memory, we propose the Scream algorithm and prove an optimal $\O(\sqrt{T(1+P_T)})$ dynamic policy regret, where $P_T$ is the path length of comparators that reflects the environmental non-stationarity.
+Our approach admits the meta-base online ensemble structure to handle uncertain environments and introduces a novel meta-base decomposition via switching-cost regularized loss to algorithmically address the tension between dynamic regret and switching cost.
 The approach is further used to design robust controllers for online non-stochastic control, where the underlying disturbance and cost functions could be chosen adversarially.
-We adopt the DAC parameterization and design the \SC~controller that provably achieves an $\Ot(\sqrt{T(1+P_T)})$ dynamic policy regret, where $P_T$ is the path-length of compared controllers.
+We adopt the DAC parameterization and design the Scream.Control algorithm that provably achieves an $\Ot(\sqrt{T(1+P_T)})$ dynamic policy regret, where $P_T$ is the path length of compared controllers.
 Minimizing dynamic policy regret facilitates our controller with more robustness, since it can compete with any sequence of time-varying controllers instead of a fixed one.

 In the future, we will explore the possibility of extension to \emph{bandit} feedback, where the only feedback to the controller is the loss value~\citep{NIPS'20:bandit-Koren,NIPS'20:bandit-control}.
-Moreover, it would be also intriguing to investigate whether dynamic policy regret can be improved when the cost functions are \emph{strongly convex}~\citep{ICML'20:log-control,arXiv'21:baby-strong-convex}.
+Moreover, it would be also intriguing to investigate whether dynamic policy regret can be improved when the cost functions are \emph{strongly convex} or \emph{exponentially concave}~\citep{ICML'20:log-control,COLT'21:baby-strong-convex,AISTATS'22:sc-proper}.